SShivam123/-Token-based-Quiz-or-Trivia-Game-with-Rewards/README.md

 # Token-based Quiz or Trivia Game with Rewards

 ## Project Description
 A decentralized quiz game smart contract where players answer questions and earn ERC20 token rewards for correct answers.
-The contract manages questions, rewards distribution, and allows users to withdraw their accumulated token rewards.
+The contract manages questions, rewards distribution, and allows users to withdraw their accumulated token reward.

 ## Project Vision
 To create an engaging and rewarding decentralized trivia experience, incentivizing knowledge sharing and learning with token-based incentives on blockchain.